Gzh0821/pvzg_site/src/en/README.md

   opacity: 0.5
 heroFullScreen: true
 heroText: PvZ2 Gardendless
-tagline: A completely remastered PvZ2 for all desktop platforms
+# tagline: A completely remastered PvZ2 for all desktop platforms
+tagline: <a href="https://youtu.be/dQw4w9WgXcQ">Never Gonna Give You Up</a>
 actions:
   - text: Download
     icon: circle-down